scop/portecle/README.txt

 3 Contact
 ---------

-For contact information, mailing lists and issue tracking facilities, see Portecle's SourceForge.net project page at https://sourceforge.net/projects/portecle/
+For contact information and issue tracking facilities, see Portecle's SourceForge.net project page at https://sourceforge.net/projects/portecle/